WIMBA Stifle Orthosis Pro Mini - Indications

 Chondrodystrophic breeds (eg. Dachshunds, Basset Hounds, Beagles, Corgis, English Bulldogs), medium and large dogs |

-Functional issues of a particular limb | Instability in sagittal plane in stifle, non operative CrCL | Anything that also needs a tarsal support |
+| Functional issues of a particular limb | Instability in sagittal plane in stifle, non operative CrCL | MPL grade 2/4 or higher, any level of tarsal support needed |

-Functional goals | As a therapeutic element stabilizing the stifle during activity (e.g., exercises, controlled walks, hydrotherapy) |
+| Functional goals | As a therapeutic element stabilizing the stifle during activity (e.g., exercises, controlled walks, hydrotherapy) |

 Agility exercises, sprinting, repetitive jumping, acutely post operative |